 (c) Shutoff valve.
 All in-ground irrigation systems shall be plumbed so that a shutoff valve is located outside the building.

-§ 300-20.14 Signage.
+§ 300-9.2.13Signage.

-The provisions of the Sign Bylaw (Article 13) shall apply in the MSHD, provided that Sign Bylaw provisions applicable in business districts shall apply to all signs for non-residential uses listed in Table 1 of this article and Sign Bylaw provisions applicable to residential uses shall apply to all signs for residential uses listed in Table 1 of this article.
+The provisions of the Sign Bylaw (Article 7.2) shall apply in the MSHD, provided that Sign Bylaw provisions applicable in business districts shall apply to all signs for non-residential uses listed in Table 1 of this article and Sign Bylaw provisions applicable to residential uses shall apply to all signs for residential uses listed in Table 1 of this article.